kolinger/ftp-deploy/readme.md

 Most time 10 or 5 threads will work but sometimes <5 is required.

 If your ISP is very restrictive and will not allow even 5 threads then you may benefit using VPN.
-I have experience where ISP couldn't handle more than 2 threads but 10 threads over VPN did give huge improvements.
+I have experience where ISP couldn't handle more than 2 threads but 10 threads over VPN did work and did give huge improvements.

 How it works
 ------------